-Farms at NYCHA is part of Building Healthy Communities (BHC), a city-wide partnership designed to improve health outcomes in 12 neighborhoods in New York City.
-Through the initiative, young public housing residents are building and maintaining farms on public housing properties across the city to serve fellow residents, with local partners.
+Farms at NYCHA is part of Building Healthy Communities (BHC), a city-wide partnership active from 2015-2020, designed to improve health outcomes in 12 neighborhoods in New York City.
+Through the initiative, young public housing residents built and maintained farms on public housing properties across the city to serve fellow residents in collaboration with local partners.
 The Farms expand healthy food access and provide youth workforce and leadership development.

 Farm Email Updates